Jamuna Sen: Kala Bhavana

 Jamuna joined Kala Bhavana as a student in 1931.
 At the time, instruction was not formalised, nor was there any fixed graduation date.
 After her studies ended in 1936, Jamuna remained associated with Kala Bhavana as a teacher, joining formally as faculty in 1943.
 Her diploma provides an insight into the scope of her work, certifying attainments in painting including mural painting, decorative and ornamental work, Batik, needle-work, weaving in Manipuri handloom as well as stage and festival decoration.
-The certificate also recognised her work as a teacher while still a student.

 In 1951, Kala Bhavana instituted a two-year certificate course in design.
 Jamuna Sen was given the responsibility of directing this course with Nanigopal Ghosh.
-This covered a variety of subjects including Batik, tie-dye, embroidery, leather works, Alpona and weaving.
-This would later lead to the creation of Karusangha.
-She remained in her post until her retirement in 1975.
+This covered a variety of subjects including Batik, tie-dye, embroidery, leather works, Alpona, weaving etc. This would later lead to the creation of an organisation to enable women graduates of this course to use their skills for economic benefit.
+This was called Karusangha, after an older short-lived organisation created by Nandalal Bose.
+She remained in her post in Kala Bhavana until retirement in 1975.
 In 1951 Jamuna Sen published a book of embroidery designs.
 This was re-published in an augmented version by Ananda Publishers in 1984.
 In his introduction to the book, Nandalal Bose writes that the success of the designs is achieved through the artist's unique perception in filtering nature.